veragluscevic/veragluscevic.github.io/cosmolab.markdown

 In USC Cosmology Seminar (Fridays), we host formal 1-hour talks by internal and external speakers.

-If you'd like to join any of our meetings.are USC students, postdocs, staff, and faculty doing research in astrophysics and cosmology email me at <b>vera.gluscevic@usc.edu</b>.
+If you are a USC students, postdocs, staff, and faculty doing research in astrophysics and cosmology and would like to join any of our meetings email the faculty advisors Chris Pardo at <b> kmpardo@usc.edu.areemail or Vera Gluscevic at <b>vera.gluscevic@usc.edu</b>.